PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-06 11:55:12
+Last updated: 2024-04-06 11:55:45
-Random Quote: Barney: "He's the awesomest, most best-lookingest, greatest guy ever!"Lily: "He's exactly like Barney."Barney: "That's what I just said." - Barney Stinson
+Random Quote: Kids, I'm going to tell you an incredible story, the story of how I met your mother. - Ted Mosby